maozblan/unfinished-game-project/README.md

 - `sceneKey` is the scene key, it can be any string with no spaces, MUST BE UNIQUE
   - the scene object must contain a `text` object; the `modifiers` object is optional
 - `text` is a list of dialogue or choice objects:
-  - dialogue objects MUST have the following two keys:
+  - dialogue objects mostly will have the following keys:
+    - `text` is the text to display (MUST HAVE)
-    - `narrator` is the name of the narrator
+    - `narrator` is the name of the narrator (optional key)
-    - `text` is the text to display for that the narrator should talk about
+      - if there is a narrator, the text will be displayed after the narrator
   - choices objects MUST have the following two keys:
     - `text` is the text to display as a link
     - `link` is the scene key for the scene it should switch to
       - if the scene key is the same as the key for this object, the scene will be rerendered
   - both objects can optionally have the `modifier` key to overwrite or add any modifiers for tht line
+  - you can optionally add your own keys that are not any of the listed above for sake of organization

 for customization, see modifiers below